 If Facebook is your primary channel, you should examine how you compare to their competition on the network.

 For this analysis, we have chosen Mercedes and Chanel.
-On Predis.ai we can see that they have a good amount of followers and posts but the average engagement rate is low.
+On Predis.ai, we see, they have a good amount of followers and posts but the average engagement rate is low.

 4. Twitter Social Media Competitive Analysis